Girls! Girls! Girls!-Emilie Autumn, a tongue in cheek mock of "look at that silly hysterical girl" thing.

 Dean Martin and Nat King Cole recorded a duet called "Open Up the Doghouse (Two Cats Are Comin' In)", in which they lament their troubles with their respective wives and conclude that "we gotta slap 'em" and "show 'em who wears the pants".
 It's clearly Played for Laughs, though.

-Russian Folk singer Vladimir Vysotsky's song "Your eyes are like knifes" tells us a story about a man who's girlfriend continuously escapes their home to go clubbing.
+Russian singer Vladimir Vysotsky's song "Your eyes are like knifes" tells us a story about a man who's girlfriend continuously escapes their home to go clubbing.
 He threatens to shave her hair the next time she does it.

 Most of the songs of the Mexican bolero singer Paquita La Del Barrio seems to always bash male misogyny, but despite the fact that her songs are NOTPlayed for Laughs, due to her exaggerated way of how she sings many people listen her songs mostly for the kitsch value of her lyrics.